A BRIEF HISTORY OF HIGHWAYMEN

 However from the end of the 18th century policing of the highways greatly improved and by the 1830s the age of the highwayman was over.

 The most infamous highwayman is Dick Turpin.
 Although he is sometimes depicted as a dashing figure Turpin was actually a callous thug.
 He was born in 1705 in Essex.
 Turpin served an apprenticeship as a butcher but he soon turned to crime.
 At first Turpin tried smuggling and rustling livestock.
 Later Turpin joined a gang of robbers north of London.
 (They robbed people in their homes).
 Later he became a highwayman in the same area.
 Turpin eventually moved to York where he lived under the name John Palmer.
 However he was arrested in October 1738 after he shot a gamecock and the authorities soon realized who they were dealing with.
 Turpin was tried and then hanged in April 1739.
 Legally Turpin was hanged for horse stealing.

 Not all highwaymen were men!
 There were also highway women.
-Among them were Joan Bracey, who was hanged in 1685.
+Among them was Joan Bracey, who was hanged in 1685.
 Other notorious highway women were Mary Frith, known as Moll Cutpurse and Catherine Ferrers.

 A history of Pirates